-- 1. I agree to supply authentic information to The Advice Hub when requested. - 2.
-I agree to keep The Advice Hub fully informed of any communications or other matters relevant to my enquiry. - 3.
-I agree to attend any meeting that has been organised for me by The Advice Hub, or if unable to attend, to give as much notice as possible. - 4.
-I understand that if I persistently and unreasonably fail to co-operate with The Advice Hub staff, they have the right to withdraw representation or other assistance with my case at any stage.
+\Box I agree to supply accurate information to The Advice Hub when requested.

+\Box I agree to keep The Advice Hub fully informed of any communications or other matters relevant to my enquiry.

+\Box I agree to attend any meeting that has been organised for me by The Advice Hub, or if unable to attend, to give as much notice as possible.

+\Box I understand that if I persistently and unreasonably fail to co-operate with The Advice Hub staff, they have the right to withdraw representation or other assistance with my case at any stage.

-I confirm that I have discussed these regulations with a member of The Advice Hub and have fully understood them.
+\Box I confirm that I have had the opportunity to ask any questions I may have about this agreement with a member of the Advice Hub and have fully understood them.